Compositional Shape Analysis with Shared Abduction and Biabductive Loop Acceleration (Extended Version): Concrete Semantics

 The semantics of our separation logic and programming language are defined in the following.
 We note that $\llbracket x\rrbracket S$ is only defined if $x\in \mathit{dom}(S)$.
 However, we can assume that this condition is always satisfied as this condition can be ensured with syntactic type safety.
 The semantics are shown in \Cref{fig:seplogsemantics,fig:langsem}.
-For pure formulae, the stack suffices to define the semantics.
+We note that allocation is non-deterministic and can either succeed and return a fresh memory location or fail, not change the heap, and return $\Null$ instead.
+Moreover, we also note that for pure formulas, the stack suffices to define the semantics.